Politics

 Share

-According to Chief Adetunji Adeleye, the Commandant of Amotekun Corps, the syndicate operated by luring unsuspecting individuals, primarily from Ghana, with false of assisting them in obtaining U.S. and Australian visas.
+According to Chief Adetunji Adeleye, the Commandant of Amotekun Corps, the syndicate operated by luring unsuspecting individuals, primarily from Ghana, with false promises of assisting them in obtaining U.S. and Australian visas.
 Upon arrival in Akure, the victims were extorted, with some paying between $1,500 and $2,000 for the purported visa processing services.
-Instead of facilitating their travel, the suspects held the victims captive in Oda, a town within Akure South Local Government .
-The captives were informed that their contingent upon recruiting additional victims, thereby perpetuating the cycle of exploitation.
+Instead of facilitating their travel, the suspects held the victims captive in Oda, a town within Akure South Local Government Area.
+The captives were informed that their release was contingent upon recruiting additional victims, thereby perpetuating the cycle of exploitation.

-Furthermore, the Ondo State government has reaffirmed the ban on commercial motorcycle operations between 8 p.m. and 5 a.m., citing the involvement of motorcyclists in activities.
-The government has also mandated the of all vehicles operating within the state, with a one-week ultimatum for owners of unregistered vehicles to comply.
-These measures aim to public safety and curb the rising tide of criminal activities in the region.
+Furthermore, the Ondo State government has reaffirmed the ban on commercial motorcycle operations between 8 p.m. and 5 a.m., citing the involvement of motorcyclists in criminal activities.
+The government has also mandated the registration of all vehicles operating within the state, with a one-week ultimatum for owners of unregistered vehicles to comply.
+These measures aim to enhance public safety and curb the rising tide of criminal activities in the region.

 The successful operation by Amotekun Corps underscores the agency’s commitment to safeguarding the residents of Ondo State from fraudulent schemes and other criminal activities.
 Authorities have urged the public to remain vigilant and to engage only with credible individuals and organizations when seeking travel opportunities abroad.